 When there’s a system of checks and balances, the association is able to make important decisions regarding homeowner accounts.
 The community manager should suggest an annual review or audit, which a CPA will perform.
 It’s important for the homeowners association to retain final authorization over replacement and transactions.

 No matter how many positive steps you can take toward protecting your homeowners associations, sometimes bankruptcy is unavoidable.
 When homeowners fall on hard times, it requires extreme measures.
-Your homeowners association will need to figure out how it will obtain the dues it’s owed after a homeowner has claimed bankruptcy.
+Your homeowners association will need to figure out how it will obtain the dues a homeowner owes after claiming bankruptcy.
 Follow the tips below:

 - Consultation.
 The first thing the board should do is discuss the issue with the management company and attorney.
-When a homeowner declares bankruptcy, they’re protected by bankruptcy laws and court.
+When a homeowner declares bankruptcy, the bankruptcy laws and court protects him.
 If there’s a pending legal action for past due amounts, you’ll want to go over the cases with the management company and attorney.

 - No Pre-Petition Collections.
 It’s important for your homeowners association management company to know that you don’t want to continue seeking pre-petition collections.
 Amounts that were owed before the homeowner filed bankruptcy can’t be collected the normal way at this point.
 A bankruptcy court may be required to collect pre-petition amounts.